 - Share your plan with others and gain ambassadors within the organization.

 - Allow for adequate timelines and always be considerate of other company priorities.

 - A plan/roadmap demonstrates that you have thought through your program and vision.

 - Use humor and have fun; your audience will be receptive if you keep your message light.

 - Fear and a punitive culture do not sell Security Awareness.
 Use the learning and development approach.

 A Cybersecurity Awareness communication plan is a policy-driven approach to adding vision to a specified audience’s training and awareness programs.
 It helps in building your content while considering your audience.
 The support of a well-planned communication campaign keeps users willing to invest their time in the initiative.

 Having a modern, automated Security Awareness training solution compliments these campaigns.
-For example, with Ally, you do not have to create lengthy spreadsheets and set reminders for each piece of training.
-Instead, you can proactively plan everything, and Ally will take care of the rest.
+For example, with our Security Awareness Training, you do not have to create lengthy spreadsheets and set reminders for each piece of training.
+Instead, you can proactively plan everything, and we will take care of the rest.